idaho/hassio-trash-card/README.md

 ### Pre-Requirements

 TrashCard requires [Mushroom][mushroom-url] for Home Assistant to be installed.
 Please follow the installation instructions of Mushroom.
-Once you have installed Mushroom you can continue install TrashCard using HACS (prefered) or manually.
+Once you have installed Mushroom you can continue install TrashCard using HACS (preferred) or manually.

 ### HACS